microbuilder/certificate_chains/README.md

 certify that a public key belongs to a specific entity.
 They contain a public key, and details on the CA that validated the key in question.

-Certificate authorities acts as a trusted third party.
+Certificate authorities act as a trusted third party.
 If the **user certificate** is signed by the CA, you have a reasonable degree of confidence that the public key in the user certificate (provided by the device) hasn't been replaced in a man-in-the-middle attack with another public key that isn't known to the CA.

 Multiple certificates can be connected together in something called a **certificate chain**, where each subsequent certificate level is signed (or 'certified') by the level above it, with the primary CA at the root of the certificate chain.